 Abstract

 This research article investigates the attitudes of farmers towards Farmer Producer Organizations (FPOs) based on an empirical study of 180 farmers.
-The present study was conducted at the C. S. Azad University of Agriculture and Technology in the district of Kanpur, Uttar Pradesh.
+The study was conducted at the C. S. Azad University of Agriculture and Technology in the district of Kanpur, Uttar Pradesh.
 The study primarily employed ex-post facto research design.
-Latur district was selected because district having 90 FPO therefore, it was facilitated him to obtain factual data from the Farmers.
+Latur district was selected because it has 90 FPOs, thus facilitating the ease of obtaining factual information from the farmers.
 Thus the total 9 FPO and 180 farmers were selected for the study.
 The multi-stage sampling procedure was adopted to systematically select the study participants.
-A Likert-type five point continuum scales employed to capture the degree of agreement or disagreement with various statements.
+A Likert-type five point continuum scale was employed to capture the degree of agreement or disagreement with various statements.
 The study examines various socio-economic and communication characteristics of the farmers, including age, education, extension contact, social participation, mass media exposure, landholding, cropping pattern, annual income, occupation, economic motivation, and risk orientation.
 It revealed that, the majority of the farmers (72.22%) had moderately positive attitude, followed by 11.67% farmers had high positive and 11.11% of farmers had low positive attitude, respectively.
 The findings reveal a predominantly moderately positive attitude among farmers towards FPOs, influenced by factors such as exposure of mass media and medium levels of extension contact, and active participation in community organizations.
 The acquired data has been analysed with the help of the Statistical Package for Social Sciences (SPSS).
 Chi-Square was used with a .05 level of confidence.

 Keywords: Attitude, Farmer Producer Organizations, Chi-Square.